Breaking Gender Stereotype

 Young men participated

-Let's Break Male Gender Stereotype & Help them Build Emotional Resilience
+Let's Break Male Gender Stereotypes & Help them Build Emotional Resilience

 With your donation, the KEF can deliver engaging and immersive workshops in school settings where boys can talk about their challenges without any judgement.
 The workshops provide them with strategies to build resilience with peer support.Make a donation